minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * Topics must have a direct download link, but can include alternative links, a definition of those can be found [here](#mapping_and_modding:download_links)
 * Must modify the minecraft.jar file
 * Must contain the class files. .exe only downloads will be removed
-* Topics must have embedded images, videos may be included as well but may not replace images
+* Topics must have embedded images or videos
 * Topics must follow the tagging format
 * Topics must have an installation guide
 * Any required permissions must be displayed in the original post